flimflam-austin/hugo-cms-test/content/quick_reads/20180315-2018-03-15-7000-killed/index.md

       * Not a recognized term in the dictionary or used in the judicial system.

-      * Defined by advocacy groups as: “a crime committed with a firearm” **not limited to murder or suicide**.
+      * Defined by advocacy groups as: “a crime committed with a firearm”**not limited to murder or suicide**.
     _key: card-2-b43b8615-b8f5-458e-9a17-4ea55eac8898
   - order: 2
+    useCheckmark: false
     body: >-
       Deaths By Firearms